andreyestevam/2DLaserPeopleBenchmark/README.md

 ![](logos/junta-and.png) ![](logos/minci.png)

-This work is partially funded by the Programa Operativo FEDER Andalucía 2014-2020, Consejería de Economía, Conocimiento y Universidades (DeepBot, PY20_00817) and by the projects NHoA PLEC2021-007868 and NORDIC TED2021-132476B-I00, funded by MCIN/AEI/10.13039/501100011033 and the European Union "NextGenerationEU"/"PRTR".
+The author(s) declare that financial support was received for the research and/or publication of this article.
+FA is supported by the predoctoral grant PRE2022-105119 as part of the INSERTION project (PID2021-127648OB-C31), funded by Ministerio de Ciencia e Innovación.
+This work is partially supported by the project PICRAH4.0 (PLEC2023-010353) funded by programa Transmisiones 2023 del Ministerio de Ciencia e Innovación, and by the project NORDIC (TED2021-132476B-I00) funded by MCIN/AEI/10.13039/501100011033 and the European Union “NextGenerationEU”/“PRTR”.